aryanxk02/TFLiteCodeGenerator/README.md

 python main.py model.tflite

 ```

-TFLiteCodeBuilder will perform the following steps:
+This command performs the following:

 - Convert the tflite model to a C++ unsigned integer array representation using generate_cc_arrays.py.